gerstrong/Commander-Genius/readme.txt

 however there are also a number of improvements like:
 - smoother scrolling
 - MMX Support
-- OpenGL Acceleration (through Hardware on many systems)
+- OpenGL Acceleration (through Hardware on some systems)
 - better graphic effects (transparency, fading)
 - 2-player support (still incomplete)
-- high quality packs (for better sound and music)
+- high quality packs (for better sounds and music)
 - games menu
-- gamepad support (More than two joystick buttons)
+- gamepad support (More than just two joystick buttons for playing)

 and much more!

-To my knowledge this is the only released attempt at writing a third-party Keen game that has reached this stage of completedness.
+To my knowledge this is the only released attempt at writing a third-party Keen game that has reached this stage of completeness.

 Commander Genius is a new edition of CloneKeenPlus.
-The reason I call it that is because this version is compiled with GNU C++ (Before it was C).
+The reason I call it is because this version is compiled with GNU C++ (previously GNU C).
 Some functions are now classes.
-The idea behind that, is to provide a faster and more stable program.
-Features like resolution changes implementation were achieved through classes.
-Although it looks very similar, the structure of the program is a lot different than in CloneKeen.
+The idea behind that is to provide a faster and more stable program.
+Features like the implementation of resolution changes was achieved through classes.
+Although it looks very similar, the skeleton of the program is very different to the one in CloneKeen.

 The CloneKeenPlus source code may be freely distributed and modified as per the GPL, just please remember to give credit to the original authors.

-CloneKeenPlus has been developed by Gerstrong implementing mayor improvements basing on the original source code of CloneKeen by Caitlin Shaw.
+CloneKeenPlus has been developed by Gerstrong togther with Pickle and Tulip implementing mayor improvements basing on the original source code of CloneKeen by Caitlin Shaw.
 Many thanks to him, for bringing us this great program.

 Obviously it is not the original version of CloneKeen or any update.
 It is another version from a different